This was a 783 and tender, in the box and never run. Sitting for 20+

 Running the engine for 20+ minutes.
 Runs great, no binding and running smooth.
 Running for an hour, no problem.
 Hopefully the nemesis name can be forgotten.

-The original 1950 773 has a standard Pullmor motor and runs and pulls just as well.
+An original 1950 773 with a standard pullmor motor and proper lube runs and pulls just as well as the 783.
 No tune up was needed for the 1950 version.
-Precision, tolerance and fit makes a big difference.
+Precision, manufacturing to correct tolerances and proper fit makes a big difference.

 Back to Main page.